Bringing Your New Puppy Home

 Start Out with The Same Food

-Although you may eventually want to switch to another brand, use the same food that your puppy was being fed before you brought him or her home.
+You may eventually want to switch to another brand and use the same food that your puppy was being fed before you brought him or her home.
 Changing brands too quickly might cause digestive distress.

 Transition to the new food gradually.
 Your puppy’s meals should be a mixture of both foods during this transition phase.
 Begin by serving meals made up of ¼ of the new food and ¾ of the old food.